joannerd/pomoplan/README.md

 ## Features

-Each work session (known as a _pomodoro_) can be between 20-30 minutes.
-The break following each pomodoro will be either 5 or 10 minutes.
-The first three pomodoros are followed by a 5 minute break, while the fourth pomodoro is followed by a 15-30 minute break.
+Each work session can be between 20-30 minutes.
+The first three pomodoros are followed by a 5-minute break, while the fourth pomodoro is followed by a 15-30 minute break.
 You can choose the length of your pomodoros (20-30 minutes) and the length of your fourth break (15-30 minutes).

 ## Installation